Slamy/Wiki_MiSTer/USB-MIDI-with-the-Minimig-and-ao486-Cores.md

        SOFTMPU.EXE /SB:220 /IRQ:5 /MPU:330 /OUTPUT:COM1

 The Rev.0 Roland MT-32 used in testing required the ‘DELAYSYSEX’ switch to prevent buffer overflow for certain games but made Sierra games upload sysex commands excessively slowly.
+This is not necessary for General MIDI modules and newer revision MY-32s.

        SOFTMPU.EXE /MPU:330 /DELAYSYSEX /OUTPUT:COM1